Below are some frequently asked questions

 Every runner is valuable.
 Quite a few first-timers participated in

-such teams last year and got great experience!
+such teams in previous years and got great experience!

 What should athletes wear or bring to practice?